-As a school community we care about the future of our planet and are working towards becoming an Eco-School.
+As a school community, we care about the future of our planet and are working towards becoming an Eco-School.
 We have a fantastic Eco-Team, made up of children from across the school, staff and governors and parents.
-Their role is to raise awareness of the environment, encourage children and staff to think about their environmental impact in their everyday lives and drive change within school to help make a difference.
+Their role is to raise awareness of the environment, encourage children and staff to think about their environmental impact in their everyday lives and drive change within the school to help make a difference.

 Eco Team updates - Autumn term